eyo-chen/expense-tracker/README.md

 ## 1. throttle function and useCurWidth custom hook

-When I was attempting to make the website responsive, I ran across a problem: I wanted to know the current window size when the user changed it.
-The initial thought is to just add an event listener to window and use useState to capture each state of the window size.
+When I was attempting to make the website responsive, I ran into a problem: I wanted to know the current window size when the user changed it.
+The initial thought is to just add an event listener to the window and use useState to capture each state of the window size.
 This is effective.
 However, it is inefficient to force a re-render every time the user changes the screen size.
 The worst-case scenario is that the whole component is re-rendered thousands of times in a matter of seconds.
 To solve the issue, I'll need a helper function to ensure that function calls only occur within a certain time period.
-As a result, I looked for a solution and discovered that there is a helper function that does this task properly.
+As a result, I looked for a solution and discovered that there was a helper function that does this task properly.
 This is the throttle function.

 ```
 function throttle(func, delay) {